Welcome to Year 3!

 Mrs Haines, Mrs Bradley & Mrs Roberts

-Spring Term Curriculum:
+Summer Term Curriculum:

-We will also be having a focus on fluency and instant recall of our times tables and number bonds.
+We will also be having a whole school focus on fluency and instant recall of our times tables and number bonds.
 Throughout all of this we will be doing lots of talking about maths, learning and using mathematical vocabulary.

 Your child’s Times Table Rockstar login details have not changed.
 The same login details can be used with the NumBots app too.
 If you would like the tables available to your child adjusting, please just let me know.